Error Analysis of Triangular Optimal Transport Maps for Filtering: Numerical experiments

-Figure~\ref{fig:L96_mse_states} summarizes the numerical results.
-The left three panels depict the trajectory of one observed component $(U_t(1))$ and two unobserved components $(U_t(2), U_t(3))$ of the true state, along with the corresponding particle trajectories for each filtering method.
-In this experiment, the EnKF demonstrates solid performance due to the nature of the underlying posterior, while the OT methods match EnKF closely and show a slight improvement in the time interval between $3$ and $4$ seconds.
-The right panel of Figure~\ref{fig:L96_mse_states} displays the mean-squared error (MSE) of state estimation, averaged over 10 independent simulations.
-This quantitative result confirms that the OT-based filtering methods produce a posterior approximation nearly indistinguishable from the EnKF’s performance.
+\Cref{fig:L96_mse_states} summarizes our findings.
+The left three panels depict the empirical trajectoris of one observed component $(U_t(1))$ and two unobserved components $(U_t(2), U_t(3))$.
+Since the filtering distributions are unimodal the EnKF algorithm demonstrates good performance as expected.
+At the same time the EnKF-augmented-OTF method appears to track the performance of EnKF while the standard OTF without the EnKF layer has worse performance, indicating that the additional EnKF layer has meaningful contributions.
+This is also evident in the right panel of~\Cref{fig:L96_mse_states} where we report mean-squared error (MSE) of state estimation, averaged over $10$ independent simulations.